geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 - **Install the Windows Azure Active Directory PowerShell Module.** To manage users and organization settings in Microsoft 365 through Windows PowerShell, you must first install the Azure Active Directory PowerShell Module.
 This can simply be installed through PowerShell itself.
 This module allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
 It’s great for bulk tasks such as password resets, password policies, license management and reporting, and so on.

-1. On the LON-DC1 VM, you must navigate to the **Microsoft Download Center** to download the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** wizard. <br/>
+1. On LON-DC1, you must navigate to the **Microsoft Download Center** to download the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** wizard. <br/>

 	To do so, open a new tab in your **Edge** browser session and then enter the following URL in the address bar: **https://aka.ms/AA6zxrs**